 Urban Renewal and Freeway Construction

 By the 1950s, Des Moines was almost 100% segregated.
 The African American population was confined to redlined neighborhoods which continued to see disinvestment.
-Around the early 1960s, 2 federal programs, Urban Renewal and the Interstate system were beginning to take effect around the country.
+Around the early 1960s, two federal programs, Urban Renewal and the Interstate system, were beginning to affect the country.
 Across Iowa, especially in the City of Des Moines, we see these two programs significantly disrupt and impact the African American community.
 Thousands of households were displaced and discriminated against in both the eminent domain and resettlement processes.

 The History of Center Street

 Center street was an African American neighborhood that grew into a cultural and economic epicenter by the late 1920s.
-It was blocks of black-owned businesses, most notably multiple social and jazz clubs which brought famous musicians from across the country to Des Moines.
-Most of the black economic, social, and cultural life on Center Street was lost when the interstate and Urban Renewal came through in the 1960s and 1970s.
-An area that had once served and supported the black community was bulldozed without a second thought.
+It included multiple blocks of black-owned businesses, most notably multiple social and jazz clubs, which brought famous musicians from across the country to Des Moines.
+Unfortunately, most of Center Street's black economic, social, and cultural life was lost when the interstate and Urban Renewal came through in the 1960s and 1970s.
+As a result, an area that had once served and supported the black community was bulldozed without a second thought.

 What is Redlining's Legacy?

 We see areas of concentration of our black population- in the same places that were 100% segregated in 1950 and have consistently been segregated over the last 70 years.
 It’s also where we see high concentrations of our low-income populations.
 We also know from research that black residents in Des Moines are the demographic group most likely to live in poverty.